Mystical

 Dreaming About Shadow Figures: Meaning, Psychology & Symbolism

-Dreams of shadow figures may reflect unresolved fears or aspects of the self.
+Dreaming of shadow figures can reflect hidden aspects of the self or unresolved emotional conflicts.

 Written by: DreamMeaning Editorial Team